aleksandarkraljevic/fox-in-a-hole/README.md

-# Classical fox in a hole reinforcement learning model by Aleksandar Kraljevic
+# Classical fox in a hole reinforcement learning model, by Aleksandar Kraljevic

 The code consists of seven .py files, and one .slurm file:
 - classical_model.py: